¿Califico yo para ayuda gratuita de preparación de impuestos? (Spanish)

 - Miscellaneous income (1099-MISC)

-- Any other statements showing income from other sources (Examples include Supplemental Security Income (SSI), Minnesota Family Investment Program (MFIP), Minnesota Supplemental Aid (MSA), General Assistance (GA), veterans’ benefits, workers’ compensation, etc.)
+- Any other statements showing income from other sources (such as: Supplemental Security Income (SSI), Minnesota Family Investment Program (MFIP), Minnesota Supplemental Aid (MSA), General Assistance (GA), veterans benefits, workers’ compensation)

 If applicable, also bring: